IBM-Automation-SPGI/mq-pot/Lab_1/mq_cp4i_pot_lab1.md

 <a name="mqconsole"></a>
 ### Start MQ Console

-1. In the navigator under *Integration Instances* and your queue manager shows a *Ready* status, you can now click the hyperlink to open the MQ console for your queue manager.
+1. Once your queue manager shows a *Ready* status, you can now click the hyperlink to open the MQ console for your queue manager.
 The runtime instance shows *mqxx-quickstart-cp4i* (where xx is your student number), but that is not your queue manager name.
 You named it **mqxxqs**.

 	![](./images/image223.png)